 This program provides certification of a professional level of academic achievement in the field of management.
 An individual achieving this certification will demonstrate a level of managerial competence commensurate with successful managerial practice.
 The program is designed for current managers and supervisors who wish to enhance their professional effectiveness and those aspiring to a position in management or supervision.
-Contact the Business Administration Department for more information.
+Call the Business and Information Technologies division at (810) 989-5575 for more information.
 Courses directly transfer into the Business Management associate degree program.